k-schmidt/Insight_Data_Engineering_Coding_Challenge/README.md

 ### Feature 4:
 Detect patterns of three failed login attempts from the same IP address over 20 seconds so that all further attempts to the site can be blocked for 5 minutes.
 Log those possible security breaches.

+### Additional Features
+1. Most popular 60 minute window where only one timestamp can be the representative of a window.
+2. Most popular hour of the day.
+3. Most popular day of the week.

 ## Feature Explanations

 ### Feature 1: